deltachat/deltachat-pages/_posts/2025-07-20-delta-tauri-project.md

 Electron because there you don't need to compile code, just package it together.
 And of course Rust still takes its time to compible, which can be about 10-15 min (cold/full build) or much longer if you are using a slow computer.

 [^webkit]: WebKit is the engine of the safari browser.

+[^complexity-of-electron-native-api]: In your electron project you can not just use a native api, like you would in tauri.
+You would need more work, because in electron your backend code is written in JavaScript not C++, so you additionally need to add bindings via the NodeAPI for your new code or you need to build and maintain a custom fork of electron.
+With tauri you just import the Rust crate you want to use.

 ### Security